-In addition to attendance monitoring at the end of the term, students that fail to maintain a cumulative 85% attendance may also face SAP Notices, Official SAP Warnings, SAP Probations, and SAP Dismissals at SAP checkpoints, every 25% of the program or academic year, whichever is less.
+In addition to attendance monitoring at the end of the term, students that fail to maintain a cumulative 85% attendance may also face SAP Notices, Official SAP Warnings, SAP Probations, and SAP Dismissals at SAP checkpoints, at the midpoint and endpoint of each term; ensuring that each point is no longer than 25% of the program or academic year, whichever is less.
 See Satisfactory Academic Progress Requirements section.
 There is an 80% cumulative attendance requirement for graduation.